esote/classical-cryptography/Polybius-square/README.md

 	For `mode::decrypt`:

 	1. Takes the coordinates (used as integers) as a vector of strings using `getCoords()`;
-	2. Using a range-based loop, assigns each member of the `coords` vector to a corresponding integer in an array of chracters `squareIJ`;
+	2. Using a range-based loop, assigns each member of the `coords` vector to a corresponding integer in an array of characters `squareIJ`;
 	3. Prints each resulting character individually.

 ## Example outputs